-All individuals have access to their own records by requesting access from the manager.
-With the person's written consent, families and/or support networks may also have access to the individual's records by request to the manager.
+All individuals have access to their own records by requesting access from the Manager or Coordinator of the program.
+With the person's written consent, families and/or support networks may also have access to the individual's records by request to the Manager or Coordinator.